DarkGhostHunter/OpenWRT-NSS-Full/README.md

 ---

 Since this is done over OpenWRT snapshots, development is a moving target, so whatever could be built today may not tomorrow because something broke.
 PR's are welcome to apply fixes.

+---

+## FAQ

+* **Do you plan to add XXX device?**

+No unless I use it.
+I've already one and works great.

+* **My build fails, can you help me?**

+Check the error logs, upload it to an AI and check what fix returns.

+* **The AI says I should edit something inside the `feeds` directory**

+Do not.
+Asks for a non-invansive fix.
+Post it here or make it a PR to integrate it to the script.

+* **